RobloxHumanoids/RobloxHumanoids.github.io/docs/index.md

 ## Contributing

 If you know of a humanoid bug and it is not documented here on this site, or you see outdated/missing information, please submit a [pull request](https://github.com/RobloxHumanoids/RobloxHumanoids.github.io/pulls).
 When submitting pull requests for undocumented humanoid bugs, please be sure to have clear and detailed information about the bug, with a solid reproduction.
-Please make sure to also a
+Please make sure to also link any relevant bug report threads from the devforums.
+When submitting a new bug, make sure to also create new symptoms in the symptoms list as well.

 ### Bug format